-If you have purchased a firearm online, you will need have it sent to an FFL dealer and I can help you with that.
+If you have purchased a firearm online, you will need to have it sent to an FFL dealer and I can help you with that.
 Upon receiving the firearm, I will contact you to complete the transfer.
-You will be required to fill out ATF Form 4473 unless you have a Texas License to Carry (LTC).
+You will be required to fill out an ATF Form 4473.
+If you have a Texas License to Carry (LTC), I do not need to do a background check.
 I charge a small fee to do this transfer.
 My fee is $25 per firearm.

 Discounts offered for certain individuals, such as police officers and Veterans.

 When you make your online purchase, if the seller requests it, here is my Federal Firearms License (FFL) # 5-75-12779.
 If they ask for my email address, please provide them the following: